-To avoid overpaying on a new Volkswagen Beetle, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Volkswagen Beetle, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 While both the manual transmission and convertible options were discontinued this year, Volkswagen is introducing a limited edition #PinkBeetle for 2017.
 This unique car boasts a metallic fuchsia exterior paired with pink cloth seats.
 Special features include Bi-Xenon high-intensity headlights with LED daytime running lights, Volkswagen App-Connect functionality, and push-button start.

 In addition to the #PinkBeetle, all 2017 Beetles have slightly reshaped bumpers.